deacon-kigo/kigo-pro-dashboard/documentation/ai-campaign-creation.md

 2. Multiple ads can be associated with a single campaign
 3. Merchant ID and Offer ID selection should be part of the Ad flow, not Campaign Creation
 4. Campaign Type selection will be available (only "Advertising" in V1)
+5. Simplified targeting approach without geographic or demographic targeting in V1

 ## User Persona